A Sustainable Design Blog

 Don’t forget, the most sustainable thing you can do is in “prevention” aka if you don’t need it, don’t use it!

-Kellie Komorita is a junior graphic designer and corgi-illustrator extraordinaire at Modern Species.
+Kellie Komorita is a brand designer and corgi-illustrator extraordinaire at Modern Species.
 For more posts from her, click here.